ijcm122/nba-visualization/README.md

 Rough Breakdown of Tasks:
-Decompose the problem
+Decompose the problem.
-Examine and learn about each API & write request loops to pull appropriate data from each API Run loops & Put data into DataFrame
+Examine and learn about each API & write request loops to pull appropriate data from each API.
+Run loops & Put data into DataFrame.
-Clean and merge  data
+Clean and merge  data.
-Visualize and Analyze Data
+Visualize and Analyze Data.
-Make Observations regarding the tendencies we see Create Presentation and Summary Documents and make Project accessible
+Make Observations regarding the tendencies we see.
+Create Presentation and Summary Documents and make the Project accessible.